syedaffanhamdani/cs-jokes/ReadMe.md

 # Tech layoffs

-with the amount of merchandise big tech gives like cup, cap, hoodie, t shrt, etc
+with the amount of merchandise big tech gives like cups, caps, hoodies, t-shirts, etc

-Laid off employees would have harder time forgetting about the company than their Ex.
+Laid-off employees would have a harder time forgetting about the company than their Ex.

 # Struggles of a developer

-half of the struggle in SW dev is believing you can solve problem at hand
+half of the struggle in SW dev is believing you can solve the problem at hand

 # TDD and BDD